olahallvall/FlowDance/README.md

 ![Synchronous choreography-based call chains](Docs/synchronous-choreography-based-call-chains.png)

 ## Leaving the world of strong consistency
-So how does FlowDance help us out when we still want to base our solution on synchronous RPC-Calls and some sort of compensating transaction but leaving MSDTC behind?
+So how does FlowDance help us out when we still want to base our solution on synchronous RPC-Calls and use compensating transaction but leaving MSDTC behind?
 Event-driven architecture is out of scoop here for a number of reasons :)

 In short - by replacing **System.Transactions.TransactionScope** with **FlowDance.Client.CompensationSpan** you leaves the world of strong consistency into eventual consistency.